pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 - **Recipe Class**, core logic needed for training, exposed to users through a set of APIs

 In the following sections, we'll take a closer look at each of these components.
-For a complete working example, refer to the `full finetuning recipe <https://github.com/pytorch/torchtune/blob/main/recipes/full_finetune_distributed.py>`_ in TorchTune and the associated
+For a complete working example, refer to the `full finetuning recipe <https://github.com/pytorch/torchtune/blob/main/recipes/full_finetune_distributed.py>`_ in torchtune and the associated
 `config <https://github.com/pytorch/torchtune/blob/main/recipes/configs/7B_full.yaml>`_.